 It is never enough to have a good project plan, a well-defined risk management process and effective communication even though plenty of project managers would be glad of those right now.
 The key to successful project management is to ensure the project team is motivated and works well together.
 One way of encouraging and motivating a team is to identify their strengths and any opportunities that might be presented by the project.
 By having frank and open discussions with the whole team you can also highlight the weaknesses in the team and any risks to completing the project successfully.
 Openly discussing such potential problems can help to minimise the risks.
 This in turn motivates the team because they pro-actively tackle issues instead of just reacting when a problem occurs.

-A project team can range from a few people from a single business area to several groups from different organisations across the world.
+A project team can range from a few people from a single business area to several groups from different organisations across the world, such as an SEO keyword research company.
 Whatever type of team it is, it has just a few clear, but vital, objectives: to understand what activities must be completed and to finish them to a defined timetable, at a specified cost and level of quality.
 During the course of the project they must also efficiently report progress, issues and changes to priorities or requirements to all concerned.

 By supporting and encouraging individual team members, with the aim of developing a fully-motivated team, the project manager can ensure that these objectives are achieved.
 To this end, the project manager would typically gather the whole team together in person, wherever possible, at the outset of the project.
 The purpose of such a gathering is to build the confidence and enthusiasm of the team by putting in place a detailed project plan that includes the team’s input, ideas and concerns.